Adopt a Cow

 Choti is a breakout artist.
 There is no fencing that will keep her in when something better is on the other side.
 She grew up in an environment with people around who loved to feed her apples and treats, so if they don’t come to her, she will go looking for them!
 She has a dear and thoughtful heart.

-Priya is the star of a delightful book soon to be published titled “Through the Eyes of Priya”.
+Priya is the star of a delightful book titled “Through the Eyes of Priya”.
 Priya is very dear, which is the meaning of her name.
-Priya was rescued before she was shipped “off” because one of her teats is damaged.
+Priya was rescued before she was “shipped off” because one of her teats is damaged.
 She entered her new herd as the smallest and without the horns everyone else had, but soon became their leader.
 She knows what she wants and is also kind.

 Keshavi is a real sweetheart.
 Tender, soft, loving.
 Very thoughtful to those tending to the cows.
 She did not wish to become a good milking cow, so she will live out her life with her daughter Jubilee and nourish from her heart.

 There was a beautiful Rainbow at the time Rainbow was born.
-She is a sweet cow, daughter of a great mother Davey.
-She has always been very nourishing to all the younger calves and is currently pregnant so next spring she will have her first calf.
+She is a sweet cow, the daughter of a great mother Davey.
+She has always been very nourishing to all the younger calves.
+Rainbow had her first calf, Dhanya, in the spring of 2018.
+Rainbow was happy to offer milk to both Dhanya and Dhanya’s best friend, Dakshina, who was born in the same week.
 It is so natural for cows to be mothers.

 Hasita is Priyas daughter and also stars in the book “Through the Eyes of Priya”.
 Hasita is very determined like her mother, but adorable too.
 She is independent and loves to be loved (likes all the attention).